Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           However, this requires SCS of version > v32.8.
 Version 46: (updated by CamDawg)
         * The compatibility fix with SCS introduced in v45 would fail if SCS was installed first due to a bad path.
-SCS should be installed after Item Upgrade regardless.
+SCS should be installed after Item Upgrade regardless Version 47: (updated by CamDawg)
+        * Fixed a bug where Cromwell, in the original component, would fail to make the Sorcerian Ring due to a bad trigger.